Colaboración del C. de N. Edgardo Loret de Mola

 The ships were 225 feet (68.6 m) long overall, had a beam of 43 feet 3 inches (13.2 m) and had a maximum draft of 13 feet 6 inches (4.1 m).
 They had a tonnage of 1,034 tons burthen and displaced 2,100 long tons (2,100 t).
 Her crew consisted of 100 officers and enlisted men.[2]

-They were powered by a two-cylinder horizontal vibrating-lever steam engine that drove one propeller using steam generated by two Stimers horizontal fire-tube boilers.
+They were powered by a two-cylinder horizontal vibrating-lever steam engine that drove one propeller using steam generated by two Stimers horizontal fire- tube boilers.
 The 320-indicated-horsepower (240 kW) engine gave the ship a top speed of 8 knots (15 km/h; 9.2 mph).
 They carried 140–150 long tons (140–150 t) of coal.
-Their main armament consisted of two smoothbore, muzzle-loading, 15-inch (381 mm) Dahlgren guns mounted in a single gun turret.
+Their main armament consisted of two smoothbore, muzzle- loading, 15-inch (381 mm) Dahlgren guns mounted in a single gun turret.
 Each gun weighed approximately 43,000 pounds (20,000 kg).
 They could fire a 350-pound (158.8 kg) shell up to a range of 2,100 yards (1,900 m) at an elevation of +7°.

 The exposed sides of the hull were protected by five layers of 1-inch (25 mm) wrought iron plates, backed by wood.
 The armor of the gun turret and the pilot house consisted of ten layers of one-inch plates.
 The ship's deck was protected by armor 1.5 inches (38 mm) thick.
 A 5-by-15-inch (130 by 380 mm) soft iron band was fitted around the base of the turret to prevent shells and fragments from jamming the turret as had happened to earlier monitors during the First Battle of Charleston Harbor in April 1863.
 The base of the funnel was protected to a height of 6 feet (1.8 m) by 8 inches (200 mm) of armor.
 A "rifle screen" of 1⁄2-inch (13 mm) armor 3 feet (0.9 m) high was installed on the top of the turret to protect the crew against Confederate snipers based on a suggestion by Commander Tunis A. M. Craven, captain of their sister ship Tecumseh.

-were awarded to Alexander Swift & Company; the ships were laid down in 1862 at their Cincinnati, Ohio shipyard.
+The contract for Oneota, the only Navy ship to be named after the Oneota Tribe of the Sioux Indians, and that for Catawba, the first Navy ship to be named after the Catawba River in North Carolina, were awarded to Alexander Swift & Company; the ships were laid down in 1862 at their Cincinnati, Ohio shipyard.
 Oneota was launched on 21 May 1864 and completed on 10 June 1865.
 Catawba was launched on 13 April 1864 and turned over to the Navy on 7 June 1865.
 The ships' construction was delayed by multiple changes ordered while they were being built—reflecting battle experience with earlier monitors.
 This included the rebuilding of the turrets and pilot houses to increase their armor thickness from 8 inches (203 mm) to 10 inches and to replace the bolts that secured their armor plates together with rivets to prevent them from being knocked loose by the shock of impact from shells striking the turret.
 Other changes included deepening the hull by 18 inches (457 mm) to increase the ship's buoyancy, moving the position of the turret to balance the ship's trim and replacing all of the ship's deck armor.
 Completion of the ships was further delayed by the low depth of the Ohio River which prevented her movement from Cincinnati in December 1864 to finish fitting out.
 The river finally rose in March 1865 which allowed the ship to reach Mound City, Illinois on 7 March, where Oneota and Catawba were placed in ordinary after completion, together with their sister Tippecanoe.

 The ships needed a deep-water berth and were moved opposite Cairo, Illinois in mid-1865 even though they still had to be anchored in the main channel where they were often struck by debris, drifting ice, and vulnerable to accidents.
 Tippecanoe's anchor chain was broken on 27 March 1866 when she was struck by a steamboat towing barges and the monitor collided with Oneota and the two ships were dragged 2 miles (3.2 km) downstream before they could be brought under control.
 This was a persistent problem and the Navy finally decided to move the ships down to New Orleans in May 1866.
 In August 1867, the Navy turned over Oneota and Catawba to Swift & Co. contingent on a guarantee that they would be returned in good shape if they could not be sold, and the company began refitting them for Peruvian service.